 Annual Parish Meeting

 All Parish and Town Councils throughout England are required by law to hold an Annual Parish Meeting, which must take place between 1st March and the 1st June (inclusive).
 Meetings should not commence before 6.00 pm.
-The 2020 Annual Parish Meeting will take place on Monday 11 May at 8pm in the Parish Centre.
-The Annual Account for the year ended 31st March 2020 will be presented.
+It was agreed at the 17th May 2021 Council meeting that the 2021 Annual Parish Meeting scheduled for 24th May BE CANCELLED as current Covid restrictions meant that the venue was only able to accommodate 18 residents.

 The purpose of the meeting is so that the Parish Council can explain what it has been doing over the last year and it enables the electors to have their say on anything they consider is important to the people of the Parish.